lois2inn/Pizza_Place_Sales/README.md

 ### Data Exploration with SQL

 - Using DDL statements, the data in CSV files is loaded into PostgreSQL database.
+The SQL scripts are housed in Resources/sql folder.
 - The Entity Relationship Diagram is shown below:

  <img src="Resources/images/pizza_sales_erd.png" width="500"/>